WallStreetMojo

 What is MACRS Depreciation?

-MACRS (the full form is Modified Accelerated Cost Recovery System) is a depreciation method for tax purposes used in the United States, and it allows for taking a higher depreciation deduction in the earlier years and less in the later years.
+MACRS (the full form is Modified Accelerated Cost Recovery System) is a depreciation method used in the United States for tax purposes.
+It allows for a higher depreciation deduction in the earlier years and less in the later years.
 It aims to maximize deductions using accelerated depreciation to encourage capital investments.
-However, MACRS depreciation tables are not advisable for depreciation expenses for audited financial statements as these rules ignore the useful life of the asset and salvage value.

-IRS MACRS Depreciation Calculation Schedule
+IRS Calculation Schedule

-To select the correct depreciation rate, one must follow the below based on IRS Modified Accelerated Cost Recovery System MACRS schedule,
+To select the correct depreciation rate, one must follow the below based on the IRS Modified Accelerated Cost Recovery System MACRS schedule,

 #1 – Classification of Asset Property